 Good strings are an important investment towards the sound quality of your instrument.
-The life of your strings can be maximised by looking after them carefully.
+You can maximise the life of your strings by looking after them carefully.

 There are several reasons why strings may need replacement.

-Some teachers recommend changing strings 4-6 weeks prior to an exam to make sure the strings have settled and so that the sound will be optimal.
+Some teachers recommend that their students changing strings 4-6 weeks prior to an exam to make sure the strings have settled (stay in tune more easily) and so that the sound of the instrument will be optimal.

-Whenever you finish, playing use a dry cloth such as a microfibre cloth to gently remove excess rosin from the strings.
-If you don’t remove rosin build up regularly it can become harder to remove.
-If strings are coated with too much rosin, they will not have as nice a tone.
-Also clean the rosin from under the strings as rosin can also damage the varnish.
+Whenever you finish playing, use a dry cloth such as a microfibre cloth to gently remove excess rosin from the strings.
+If rosin isn't removed regularly it builds up and becomes harder to remove.
+When strings are coated with too much rosin, they won't have as nice a tone.
+Also clean the rosin from the violin itself where the rosin dust lands.
+Rosin can also damage the varnish.

 Tuning and fitting strings

-When tuning make sure that you don’t over tighten the strings as this stretches the them.
-Make sure that the pegs move freely otherwise it you can end up over tightening or breaking the strings.
+When tuning make sure that you don’t over tighten the strings as this stretches them.
+Also make sure that the pegs move freely otherwise you can end up over tightening or breaking the strings.
 If the pegs are sticking, they may need a peg service.
 If you are comfortable with changing and tuning strings, you can apply peg paste to the part of the pegs that come into contact with the peg box.
-Otherwise a peg service can quickly and easily be done in our workshop while you wait.
+Otherwise, a peg service can quickly and easily be done in our workshop while you wait.
 If the pegs are still not moving freely, the instrument may need a luthier to work on the pegs or the peg box.

 Make sure that your strings are fitted correctly.
 When winding a string onto the peg, don’t let subsequent windings overlap previous windings.
 Instead, make sure that the windings are parallel to each other.
 Here is very helpful demonstration on how to string a violin.
 The same concepts can be applied to the other members of the string family.